-A former broadcast journalist and television producer for international channels such as CNBC and MTV, and Bureau Chief for News International’s Channel [V] in East India, Shreya Sen-Handley has also been a senior communications manager for a decade, sitting on the area management board at Royal Mail East Midlands.
+Currently writing a libretto for the Welsh National Opera, a venerable British institution, and a book of short stories to be published by HarperCollins in 2019, Shreya Sen-Handley was a journalist and television producer for international channels such as CNBC and MTV, as well as Bureau Chief for News International’s Channel [V] in East India.
+After which, she was a senior communications manager for a decade, sitting on the area management board of one of the UK’s largest companies.